shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 Notice that the **+New Task** button is not visible.

-You’ve modified a configuration setting for the Workfiles app by changing the behavior of a button in a project environment.
+You’ve modified a configuration setting for the Workfiles app, changing the behavior of a button in a project environment.
 Since you only modified that setting in the project environment, if you start working in another environment the settings for the **+New Task** button will still be active.
-The configuration change for the **+New Task** button only affecting the specific project environment inside of Maya.
+In a real production example, you'd likely make the change we made here for *all* environments.

 ## Changing environments

-**Step 24:** Under the Assets search results open a folder and select the type of asset you wish to create.
+**Step 24:** Under the Assets search results open a folder and select asset you wish to work on.

 ![Move to asset env](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/22_moving_to_asset_environment.png)

 **Step 24:** Select **+New File**

-By selecting **+New File** you began to create a new asset and the environment used for the **asset_step** point in the pipeline was loaded in Maya.
-When an artist selects an asset task and creates a new file, the environment for **asset_step** is automatically loaded, presenting the tools and functions necessary to create and manage an asset.
+By selecting **+New File** you began to work on a new asset and the `asset_step` environment was loaded in Maya.
+When an artist selects an asset task and creates a new file or opens an existing one, the `asset_step` environment is automatically loaded, presenting the tools and functions configured for that stage in the pipeline.

 Discover what environment you are working in